Here I am coming with my bike trip from BANGALORE TO KODAIKANAL

 The Pine forests was an entertainment venue as we could see a lot of monkeys playing and jumping like Tarzan.

-Post checkout, next visit was to the City Market to try some Chocolates, but they didn’t tasted so great.
+Post checkout, next visit was to the City Market to try some Chocolates, but they didn’t taste so great.
 But you should try ones as every individual has a different taste.

 After a quick stopover at the city market, we reached our next destination – Coaker’ Walk.